 8. Thou shalt not test more than one new recipe for this meal.

-9. Thou shalt not be a Thanksgiving Dictator or That Annoying Guest.
+9. Thou shalt be neither The Thanksgiving Dictator, nor The Absent Host, nor That Annoying Guest.

 10. Thou shalt be THANKFUL.

 We are all very blessed in our own ways.
 Even if you are going through a rough time, there are those who have it rougher.
 The times in which we live are a little bit scary and sad, and we all deserve a day to focus on the good.
 Take a few moments to think about all of the gifts you have in your life, the family and friends who surround you, all of the wonderful things you may take for granted in the hustle and bustle of your day to day.
 Close your eyes, be joyful, and in all sincerity and humbleness thank the universe for your life.

 I am deeply thankful for each and every one of you for reading, supporting my work, and me, and being kind and gentle ears in the world for my words.

 And for sticking with me, a special treat!
 The lovely people at Larchwood Canada, who made my custom butcher block for me, have sent me one of their gorgeous cutting boards to give to one of you, a $220 value!
 And I’m doing this post early so that you can have it in time for the holiday.
 These handmade boards are endgrain larch wood, which is naturally anti-microbial and self-healing.
 Yeah, you can cut on it and it will heal itself.
 Magic.
 Plus, you know, completely gorgeous.

 So, in Jonnie’s honor, just comment below with the name of the person you are most grateful for this year, and feel free to share a tip, trick, recipe, or memory.
 Do it by 11:59pm on November 15, and I will announce the winner by random drawing on the 16th.